Star Wars Episode 9 could be one year after The Last Jedi: What we know

 And if all you care about are Star Wars movies, you can also look forward to TWO trilogies.
 The Last Jedi director Rian Johnson will create one, and the other is from Game of Thrones creators David Benioff and D.B.
 Weiss.

-This guide, first published June 19, 2018 at 10:34 a.m.
-PT, will be regularly updated as we hear more news about Star Wars Episode IX.
+This guide, first published June 19, 2018, is regularly updated as we hear more news about Star Wars Episode IX.

 Star Wars at 40: A look at the cultural phenomenon that's been thrilling fans since the first film in 1977.